clementgallet/libTAS/docs/guides/options.md

 This feature mimics what is used by first-person games so that the pointer does not go past the game screen.

-### Prevents games to warp pointer
+### Prevent games from warping the mouse cursor

-If checked, libTAS will prevent games to warp the pointer (but will still register the warp internally).
+If checked, libTAS will prevent games from warping the mouse cursor (but will still register the warp internally).

 ### Recalibrate mouse position